twpol/tnab/README.md

 Actions:
-  /benchmark            Benchmark the HTML parser with the specified URLs /print-dom            Print the HTML tree from the specified URLs /print-nodes          Print the HTML nodes from the specified URLs /print-tokens         Print the HTML tokens from the specified URLs
+  /benchmark            Benchmark the HTML parser with the specified URLs /crashtest            Crash test the HTML parser with the specified URLs /print-dom            Print the HTML tree from the specified URLs /print-nodes          Print the HTML nodes from the specified URLs /print-tokens         Print the HTML tokens from the specified URLs